Saturday Night Live season 1

 Gil Scott-Heron performs "Johannesburg" and "A Lovely Day".

 Thalmus Rasulala appeared as one of the priests in the "Exorcist II" sketch.
 Annazette Chase appears as Polly in the "Black & White" sketch.
-At Richard Pryor's insistence, his ex-wife Shelley Pryor and Kathrine McKee, his then-current girlfriend make cameo appearances.
+At Richard Pryor's insistence, his ex-wife Shelley and Kathrine McKee, his then-current girlfriend make cameo appearances.

 Gil Scott-Heron performs "Johannesburg" and "A Lovely Day".

 Thalmus Rasulala appeared as one of the priests in the "Exorcist II" sketch.
 Annazette Chase appears as Polly in the "Black & White" sketch.
-At Richard Pryor's insistence, his ex-wife Shelley Pryor and Kathrine McKee, his then-current girlfriend make cameo appearances.
+At Richard Pryor's insistence, his ex-wife Shelley and Kathrine McKee, his then-current girlfriend make cameo appearances.

 Gil Scott-Heron performs "Johannesburg" and "A Lovely Day".

 Thalmus Rasulala appeared as one of the priests in the "Exorcist II" sketch.
 Annazette Chase appears as Polly in the "Black & White" sketch.
-At Richard Pryor's insistence, his ex-wife Shelley Pryor and Kathrine McKee, his then-current girlfriend make cameo appearances.
+At Richard Pryor's insistence, his ex-wife Shelley and Kathrine McKee, his then-current girlfriend make cameo appearances.

 8